Y3llow45/frontend-task/README.md

 ## Additional requirements and information
 - Match the existing code style and apply the linter rules.
 - Some components may not look good/work or the code may not be ok.
 Make sure everything is working as expected.
-- You have all packages that are needed to implement the tasks, you should not install anything additional.
+- You have all packages that are needed to implement the tasks, you do not need to install anything additional.
 - Follow good practices and make sure the code is clean and readable.
 - Keep a good commit history.

 ## Bonus Points
--Feel free to make any QOL changes to make the website usability better.
+- Feel free to make any QOL changes to make the website usability better.
 Anything is allowed.